-- The system controller can be mounted on any stable horizontal surface. - Install the system controller so the operator panel and disconnect switch are easily accessible. - The blowers mounted on the front and the rear of the system controller and the exhaust vents on the sides must not be obstructed.

-- Leave at least six inches of ventilation clearance on all four sides of the system controller. - If the system controller is mounted in an enclosure, there must be free and unobstructed ventilation from top to bottom and side to side within the enclosure.
+- System controller weight 118 kg (260 lb) - The system controller can be mounted on any stable horizontal surface. - Install the system controller so the operator panel and disconnect switch are easily accessible. - The blowers mounted on the front and the rear of the system controller and the exhaust vents on the sides must not be obstructed. - Leave at least 6 in. of ventilation clearance on all four sides of the system controller. - If the system controller is mounted in an enclosure, there must be free and unobstructed ventilation from top to bottom and side to side within the enclosure.
 Contact your Nordson representative for enclosure cooling requirements.